EdgeTX/edgetx.github.io/docs/contest_ubx.md

 **Task:**

-Be the first developer to make a pull-request (PR) against EdgeTX main GitHub repository with fully working uBlox GPS UBX protocol implementation, including a link to a short video demonstrating the functionality in the GitHub pull-request post.
+Be the first developer to make a pull-request (PR) against EdgeTX main GitHub repository with fully working radio side GPS uBlox UBX protocol implementation, including a link to a short video demonstrating the functionality in the GitHub pull-request post.

 ***--Hints--***